* Eyes on ECB meeting; euro zone fiscal stimulus prospect

 * U.S. producer prices climb; Fed still expected to cut

-* Oil drops on report Trump weighed easing Iran sanctions (Updates with close of U.S. markets, oil settlement prices)
+* Oil drops on report Trump weighed easing Iran sanctions (Updates with close of European markets, adds oil prices)

 By Chuck Mikolajczak

-NEW YORK, Sept 11 (Reuters) - A gauge of global equity markets climbed on Wednesday on signs of gradual progress in the trade war between the United States and China, while bond yields rose as investors remained unconvinced what stimulus measures the European Central Bank will provide at its meeting on Thursday.
+NEW YORK, Sept 11 (Reuters) - A gauge of global equity markets climbed on Wednesday, amid small signs of progress in the trade war between the United States and China, while bond yields rose as investors remained unsure what stimulus measures the European Central Bank will provide at its Thursday meeting.

-Stocks on Wall Street rose, with the S&P closing above the 3,000 mark for the first time since July 30, buoyed by optimism on the trade front after China announced its first batch of tariff exemptions for 16 types of U.S. products days ahead of a planned meeting between trade negotiators.
+Stocks on Wall Street rose, buoyed by optimism on the trade front after China announced its first batch of tariff exemptions for 16 types of U.S. products, days ahead of a planned meeting between trade negotiators.

 "Maybe a little bit of an olive branch.
 The market has been sensitive to any developments on the China-U.S. trade war front and this would be consistent with that," said David Joy, chief market strategist at Ameriprise Financial in Boston.

-The pan-European STOXX 600 index rose 0.85% and MSCI's gauge of stocks across the globe gained 0.72%, on pace for its sixth straight day of gains, its longest winning streak in three months.
+The pan-European STOXX 600 index rose 0.85% and MSCI's gauge of stocks across the globe gained 0.56%, on pace for its sixth straight day of gains.

-U.S. Treasury yields rose for a third day, tracking those in the euro zone bond market, as investors were unsure about the stimulus measures the ECB will employ, with a report late on Tuesday that the central bank may delay quantitative easing adding to the uncertainty.
+U.S. Treasury yields rose for a third day, tracking those in the euro zone bond market, as investors were unsure about the stimulus measures the ECB will engage in, with a late report on Tuesday the central bank may delay quantitative easing adding to the uncertainty.

 The 10-year yield hit a high of 1.752%, its highest level in just over a month.

-Expectations for a 25-basis-point cut by the Fed stand at 88.8%, according to CME's FedWatch, down from 92.3% on Tuesday.
+Expectations for a 25-basis-point cut by the Fed at its next meeting stand at 88.8%, according to CME's FedWatch, down from 92.3% on Tuesday.
+Market participants currently see no chance of a 50-basis-point cut from the central bank.

 U.S. President Donald Trump pushed the Fed to cut interest rates to zero or into negative territory in a pair of Twitter posts on Wednesday.